MIDAS Knowledge Base

 How to reduce API usageThe optional MIDAS API allows developers to interface with a MIDAS booking system.

 For our self-hosted customers, there are no usage limits imposed on API usage.
-However, for our cloud-hosted customers, we have a "fair usage" policy in place for API calls, to help ensure quality of service for all our hosted customers.
+However, for our cloud-hosted customers, we have an API "fair usage" policy in place, to help ensure quality of service for all our hosted customers.

 Our "fair usage" policy applies both to the number/rate of API calls made, and the amount of data retrieved via the API.

 API access may be temporarily automatically suspended for cloud-hosted customers who exceed these API limits.

 If you find that your API access is frequently suspended due to exceeding usage limits, then consider the following advice: